 - The Sensor Baseplate provides a foundation and template for arranging the sensors prior to potting in epoxy. - The Electronics Chassis holds the Adalogger and other electronic components, allowing users to easily access the SD card while minimizing strain on the wiring and protecting and isolating the battery.
-The chassis is printed in two parts which fit snugly together and are held in place with a zip tie.
+The chassis is printed in two parts which fit snugly together and are held in place with a zip tie. - The Router Jig for Housing is a set of jigs designed to fit inside a clean PVC pipe that allow you to cut 3 clean, consistent notches on the bottom of the CTD to protect the sensors while allowing water to flow through.

 All parts are designed to be printed in PLA at 200-micron resolution with 100% infill.
-We recommend PLA over other plastics as it is Generally Regarded As Safe, theoretically compostable (but only in a commercial composter), and has not been shown to harm the marine environment.
+We recommend PLA over other plastics as it is Generally Regarded As Safe, theoretically compostable (but only in a commercial composter), and has not been shown to be harmful to the marine environment.
 ABS, in contrast, has been shown to cause developmental abnormalities in fish exposed to ABS particulates (Oskui et al., 2016).
 Other materials, like PETG and Nylon may be preferable but require more experience and a more advanced printer.